spriyansh/Micro-Array-Data-Analysis/Mechanistic_Analysis/README.md

 ---
 <br>

-* *Meachnistic analysis involves discovery of meachincal interactions among the genomic elements.
+* *Mechanistic analysis involves discovery of meachincal interactions among the genomic elements.
 For, example if two correlated mRNAs are situated in the close proximity to each other i.e. (<1000 bp), then they can have cis-interactions among them, given they reside on the same chromosome.*

 <br>